 “Taking hydrogen-rich water, or inhalation, before your flight, before you get up in the air, could be a potential way to help mitigate that radiation-induced damage,” LeBaron says.
 “Hydrogen could mitigate the decrease in 8-OHdG, the marker of DNA damage.”

-Molecular hydrogen might also help frequent fliers sensitive to aerotoxic syndrome, an illness caused by exposure to contaminated air in jet aircraft.
+Molecular hydrogen might also help frequent fliers sensitive to an aerotoxic syndrome, an illness caused by exposure to contaminated air in jet aircraft.

 And How About Looking Younger?